C5m7b4/vanilla-complete/README.md

 Once our license is added to the repo, we need to go out and get a badge for our license:

 [shields](https://shields.io/category/license)

+## branch 8

+Now let's log out our data just to make sure it's there.
+Now let's create that logic for changing our state and then wire up all the inputs so that they can affect state.
+Then we will actually build our table so that we actually have what looks like an app.
+We are going to need to add a little more style so our table looks ok though.
+Now we should have a pretty nice looking table.